 The program is designed to help children develop excellent ski technique through a vertically integrated continuum of skier development opportunities, beginning with Bunnyrabbits, followed by Jackrabbits and concluding with Track Attack.
 This reflects the emphasis on achieving program goals in an atmosphere that is fun and exciting for children.

 This exciting program is held at Bull Mountain Ski Area, operated by the Williams Lake Cross-Country Ski Club.
-The sessions take place on Sundays from 1 pm to 3 pm and Wednesdays from 5:30 to 7 pm, starting in December and running through to early March.
+The sessions take place on Sundays from 1 pm to 3 pm and Tuesdays 6:00PM to 7:30/8:00 starting in December and running through to early March.

 We will place your child into a group at the appropriate skill level and age.
 Please provide as much detail as possible about your child’s ability, experience, fitness level and any medical concerns on the back of the registration form.